A young business man who is confused while reading financial statements for private audits

 2. Select a Qualified CPA Firm

-While most CPA firms can conduct private audits of financial statements, take the time to research CPA auditors before selecting an audit partner.
+While most accounting firms can conduct private audits of financial statements, take the time to research auditors before selecting an audit partner.
 You want to choose an auditor with industry experience who will work with you in the most efficient way possible.

-That’s why at Assurance Dimensions, we provide remote auditing services through secure cloud-based software.
+That’s why at Assurance Dimensions, we provide remote auditing services with secure cloud-based software through Suralink.
 We value security, and we also value your time.
 Partnering with us means you’ll work with an experienced audit team to complete a private company effectively and efficiently.

 3. Organize Your Records